 - Deployment and rollout decisions – The User Agreement should specify what sites will receive new features/capabilities and the sequencing of rollout locations.
 It should also document the decision-making authorities for ‘go/no-go’ decisions.

-- Human System Interface Assessment (HIS) Assessment – The HSI Assessment is the formal reporting mechanism to ensure usability and operational suitability issues are managed and/or mitigated as software matures.
+- Human System Interface Assessment (HSI) Assessment – The HSI Assessment is the formal reporting mechanism to ensure usability and operational suitability issues are managed and/or mitigated as software matures.
 It also codifies how user testing was accomplished, how the program ensured optimum user experiences, and reports out on any outstanding user performance risks that should/could be mitigated in future software releases/upgrades/etc.